Learn to get the word out with media relations

 - Steal secrets from Silver Anvil winners: What do nationally acclaimed PR writers do that you don’t do?

-Master the Anatomy of a News Release
+Anatomy of a PR Piece

 - Steal a trick from The New York Times: Trade in your bloated fact pack for snappy synthesis leads.
 They work for everything from social media to thought leadership.